-Located in the Ajmer district of Rajasthan in india, the Brahma Temple Pushkar is the most famous Hindu temple dedicated to Lord Brahma, who is believed to be the creator of the universe.
+Located in the Ajmer district of Rajasthan in India, the Brahma Temple Pushkar is the most famous Hindu temple dedicated to Lord Brahma, who is believed to be the creator of the universe.

-The Brahma Temple in Pushkar is the only Brahma temple in India.
+The Brahma Temple Pushkar is the only Brahma temple in India.
 Where every year lakhs of pilgrims come to see Lord Brahma.

 This temple was built around the 14th century.
 This temple of Brahma Ji is believed to be about 2000 years old.
 Initially, this temple was started by the sage Vishwamitra, after which this temple was renovated several times under Adi Shankaracharya.

 The Pushkar Lake flowing in front of the Brahma temple makes it even more sacred.
 Devotees get wonderful peace by visiting the Brahma temple and taking a dip in Pushkar Lake.

 Brahma Temple Pushkar Rajasthan

 There is a legend of the Brahma temple located in Pushkar, according to which once Lord Brahma wanted to perform Yagya peacefully without any hindrance of the demons, for which he was in search of a quiet place.

 When Brahma Ji was looking for a quiet place, a lotus flower fell from his hand in Pushkar, after which he decided to perform a Yagya in Pushkar.